Smoothed Online Learning for Prediction in Piecewise Affine Systems: Setting

 \paragraph{Directional Smoothness.} As previously mentioned, without further restriction, sublinear regret is infeasible, as formalized in the following proposition: \begin{proposition} In the above setting, there exists an adversary with $m = d = 1$, K=2, that chooses $\paramstar$ and $\gstar$, as well as $\bx_1, \dots, \bx_T$ such that any learner experiences \iftoggle{icml}{$\ee\left[\reg_T\right] \geq \frac T2$.}{

 } \end{proposition} \Cref{prop:need_smoothness} follows from a construction of a system where there is a discontinuity across a linear boundary, across which the states $\bx_t$ oscillate.
 The bound is then a consequence of the classical fact that online classification with linear thresholds suffers linear regret; see \Cref{sec:prop:need_smoothness} for a formal proof, included for the sake of completeness.
 Crucially, a discontinuity in the dynamics necessitates an $\Omega(1)$ contribution to regret each time the decision boundary is incorrectly determined.
-To avoid this pathology, we suppose that the contexts are smooth; however, because standard smoothness \citep{haghtalab2020smoothed} leads to regret that is exponential in dimension \citep{block2022efficient}, we instead consider a related condition, ``directional smoothness,'' proposed by \cite{block2022efficient}. \begin{definition}[Definition 52 from \citet{block2022efficient}] Given a scalar $\sigdir>0$, a random vector $\bx$ is called $\sigdir$-directionally smooth if for all $\bw \in S^{d-1}:=\{w \in \rr^d: \|w\| < 1\}$, $c \in \rr$, and $\delta > 0$, it holds that \iftoggle{icml}{$\pp\left(\abs{\inprod{\bw}{\bx} - c} \leq \delta\right) \leq \frac{\delta}{\sigdir}$.}{
+To avoid this pathology, we suppose that the contexts are smooth; however, because standard smoothness \citep{haghtalab2020smoothed} leads to regret that is exponential in dimension \citep{block2022efficient}, we instead consider a related condition, ``directional smoothness.''\footnote{For a comparison between directional and standard smoothness, consult \cite{block2022efficient}.} \begin{definition}[Definition 52 from \citet{block2022efficient}] Given a scalar $\sigdir>0$, a random vector $\bx$ is called $\sigdir$-directionally smooth if for all $\bw \in S^{d-1}:=\{w \in \rr^d: \|w\| = 1\}$, $c \in \rr$, and $\delta > 0$, it holds that \iftoggle{icml}{$\pp\left(\abs{\inprod{\bw}{\bx} - c} \leq \delta\right) \leq \delta /\sigdir$.}{